Blog Hero

 Book Appointment

-Despite the great options for contact lenses, it is important to not forget that all contact lenses are a piece of plastic that sits on your eye.
-We always remind patients that contact lenses are like a pair of jeans.
-While we have a good idea of what contact lens is best for you based on the health and curve of the front of the eye, we can’t be sure it is going to fit properly until we look at it in your eyes.
-Contact lenses that are too tight on the eye may initially feel comfortable but risk depriving your eyes of oxygen.
+Despite the great options that exist for contact lenses, it is important to not forget that all contact lenses are a piece of plastic that sit on your eye.
+I always tell people a contact lens is like a pair of jeans.
+While we have a good idea of what contact lens is best for you based on the health and curve of the front of the eye, we can’t be sure it is going to fit properly until we look at it on your eyes.
+Contact lenses that are too tight on the eye may initially feel comfortable, but risk depriving your eyes of oxygen.
 Contact lenses that are too loose may create too much friction and change the texture of the inner lining of the eyelid, which can lead to discomfort and intolerance to contact lenses.

-When contact lenses fit properly and are taken care of properly, the risk of an adverse event (something bad happening to your eyes) remains low.
-Here are some things you need to know to help keep your eyes safe while enjoying your glasses-free vision.
+When contact lenses fit properly and are taken care of properly the risk of an adverse event (something bad happening to your eyes) remains low (1,2).
+Here are some things you need to know to help keep your eyes safe while enjoying your glasses free vision.

-We often tell patients that everything in life comes with risks, and contact lens wear is no exception.
-What’s important, though, is understanding what we can do to minimize the risk of eye infection and inflammation while using contact lenses:
+I often tell patients everything in life comes with risks and contact lens wear is no exception.
+What’s important though is understanding what we can do to minimize the risk of eye infection and inflammation while using contact lenses:

-The cornea (the clear part of the eye your contact lens sits on) is an avascular structure–it does not have a blood supply within it to deliver oxygen and nutrients to the tissue.
-When your eyes are closed, your cornea gets less oxygen.
+The cornea (clear part of the eye your contact lens sits on) is an avascular structure – this means it does not have a blood supply within it to deliver oxygen and nutrients to the tissue.
+When your eyes are closed your cornea gets less oxygen.
+This means if you sleep with a contact lens in you are further depriving your eyes of oxygen.
+If the oxygen levels dip too low your cornea can become hypoxic, which can lead to infection and inflammation.
+There may be instances where your optometrist may approve you to sleep in your contact lenses, but these are often for specific medical or refractive reasons and require close monitoring.

 Categories